Top 50 Wrongful Death Settlements in the Nation in 2021

 No, it’s different.
 You can only be convicted of “murder” in criminal court.
 You cannot seek financial compensation for “murder” charges.

-There’s a number of reasons you can get financial compensation in Texas.
-Here are a few “actual damages,” compensation you can recover for loss that actually happened (or will happen):
+There are a number of avenues to recover financial compensation in Texas.
+Here are a few “actual damages” types of compensation you can recover for loss that actually happened (or will happen):

-• The value of the care, maintenance, counsel, advice, and support they would have given your family members
+- The value of the care, maintenance, counsel, advice, and support they would have given to you and your family members,

-• The inheritance lost from what your loved one would have accumulated and left had they lived the typical amount of time
+- The inheritance lost from what your loved one would have accumulated and left behind had they lived out the entirety of their life.

 You can also win “exemplary” damages in Texas.
 Rather than compensating you for actual losses, they are meant to penalize or punish the defendant for their gross negligence.

-If you are in Texas, Mullen & Mullen’s Dallas Wrongful death claim lawyers can help you.
-Call (214) 747-5240 now for a free consultation.
+If you are in Texas, Mullen & Mullen’s Dallas Wrongful death lawyers can and will help you.
+Call (214) 747-5240 now for a free consultation and some excellent advice.